 CTCAC’s Information and Checklist outlines the VAWA obligations for tax credit properties in California.
 It prohibits denial of admission or eviction of a tenant on the basis of, or as a direct result of, the fact that the tenant is or has been the victim of a VAWA crime and sets forth specific guidelines with regard to criminal activity related to VAWA crimes.

-CTCAC adopts HUD’s Notice of Occupancy Rights Form HUD-5380, Self-Certification Form HUD 5382, and requires that these forms be provided to all tenants when admitted to the property and with any notification of eviction or notification of termination of assistance.
+CTCAC has also adopted HUD’s Notice of Occupancy Rights Form HUD-5380, and Self-Certification Form HUD 5382, and requires that these forms be provided to all tenants when admitted to the property and with any notification of eviction or notification of termination of assistance.
 Additionally, CTCAC will now require the use of HUD VAWA Lease Rider HUD-91067, which must be included in each tenant file.

-Under CTCAC’s Information and Checklist, owners and management agents of tax credit properties also have an obligation to assist tenants with emergency transfers in accordance with a documented emergency transfer plan.
-Plans may include the option of lease bifurcation or transfer to another unit.
+Under CTCAC’s Information and Checklist, owners and management agents of tax credit properties must also have an emergency transfer plan in place which outlines the process for tenants who are victims of domestic violence to transfer to another unit in accordance with this emergency transfer plan.
+Plans may include the option of lease bifurcation or transfer to another unit and/or property.
 Transfers must comply with IRS and CTCAC transfer requirements.

 California LIHTC housing providers should review and revise their internal policies and procedures to ensure compliance with CTCAC’s memorandum and the LIHTC Information and Checklist by January 1, 2018.

 For assistance with VAWA compliance and/or affordable housing legal issues, contact KTS’s Affordable Housing Practice Group at: AffordableHousing@kts-law.com.